dineshghimire01/HPC-Linux-Command-Line/High Performance Computing (HPC).md

 - copy directory where your local file is.
 COPY using **pwd**
 - copy dierctory where you wnat to store files.
 Usually use mkdir and create new folder in the server and then use **pwd** to get the currecnt directory.
 COPY that.
 - Finally use:
-- scp from directory username@ipaddress to directory
+- scp from directory username@ipaddress to directory ---- USE THIS IN LOCAL MACHINE OR LOCAL TERMINAL NOT REMOTE SERVER
-- eg,. what i used: scp /Users/dg663/Desktop/Dinesh/Robbins_Lab/BLUPf90 dg663@128.84.180.45 /home/dg663/Desktop/dinesh_linux_project
+- eg,. what i used: (can directly drag file after scp to copy file into server below)
+- scp /Users/dg663/Desktop/Dinesh/Robbins_Lab/BLUPf90/NMndvi_normal.dat dg663@cbsurobbins.biohpc.cornell.edu:Desktop/dinesh_linux_project
+- scp /Users/dg663/Desktop/Dinesh/Robbins_Lab/BLUPf90 dg663@128.84.180.45 /home/dg663/Desktop/dinesh_linux_project
+- to copy a whole folder: scp -r /Users/dg663/Desktop/Dinesh/Robbins_Lab/BLUPf90/Practice/Test_data_UGA dg663@cbsurobbins.biohpc.cornell.edu:Desktop/dinesh_linux_project
+  - ( r is recursive)
-- then the file is moved.
-If need to move multiple files, do it repeatidly or use separate command to move whole folder.
+- then the file/folder is moved.
+- TO AVOID TYPING PASSWORDS, is used to copy your SSH public key from your local machine to the remote server (cbsurobbins.biohpc.cornell.edu) under the user account dg663.
+This sets up passwordless SSH login, allowing you to securely access the remote server without entering your password every time.
+  - ssh-copy-id dg663@cbsurobbins.biohpc.cornell.edu
+- TO SPECIFY THREADS NUMBER i.e. increase parallel computing, bigger data, more threads. eg. OMP_NUM_THREADS=4